oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2-offline/README.md

   * click on `Create model deployment`
   * models downloaded from model catalog, will be mounted and made avilable to the model server container at location: /opt/ds/model/deployed_model as part of Model Deploy BYOC contract.
 So under `Default configuration` set following custom environment variables
     * for `7b llama2` parameter model use the following environment variables
-      * set custom environment variable key `PARAMS` with value `--model-id /opt/ds/model/deployed_model --max-batch-prefill-tokens 1024`
+      * default PARAMS are going as `--max-batch-prefill-tokens 1024`, for custom requirement, set custom environment variable key `PARAMS` with value `--max-batch-prefill-tokens 1024` as needed.
     * for `13b llama2` parameter model use the following environment variables, notice this deployment uses quantization
-      * set custom environment variable key `PARAMS` with value `--model-id /opt/ds/model/deployed_model --max-batch-prefill-tokens 1024 --quantize bitsandbytes --max-batch-total-tokens 4096`
+      * set custom environment variable key `PARAMS` with value `--max-batch-prefill-tokens 1024 --quantize bitsandbytes --max-batch-total-tokens 4096`
-    * by default Model Deploy VM has limited disk space.
-Best to add custom storage disk space for deploying model, using another configuration paramter under `Default Configuration`
-      * Key: `STORAGE_SIZE_IN_GB`, Value: `200-300` for 7b and `300-500` for 13b, depending on what all files we are bundling inside the model catalog item.
+    * Since TGI by default works on /generate for prediction endpoint and /status for health endpoint, we need to map these custom endpoints to model deploy service oriented endpoints.
+We can achieve this by mentioning following environment variables in configuration section
+      * Key: `PREDICT_ENDPOINT`, Value: `/generate`
+      * Key: `HEALTH_ENDPOINT`, Value: `/status`
     * under `Models` click on the `Select` button and select the Model Catalog entry we created earlier
     * under `Compute` and then `Specialty and previous generation` select the `VM.GPU.A10.2` instance
-    * under `Networking` select the VCN and subnet we created in the previous step, specifically the subnet with the `10.0.0.0/19` CIDR
+    * under `Networking` leave the Default option
     * under `Logging` select the Log Group where you've created your predict and access log and select those correspondingly
     * click on `Show advanced options` at the bottom
     * select the checkbox `Use a custom container image`
     * select the OCIR repository and image we pushed earlier
-    * select 5001 as ports for both health and predict
+    * No need to change port, as default port is mentioned 8080.
+But is is available as ENV variable in Dockerfile, so feel free to change as needed.
     * leave CMD and Entrypoint blank
     * click on `Create` button to create the model deployment